spruceid/kepler-sdk/README.md

 # Kepler Typescript SDK

 This module provides a convenient Typescript interface for accessing orbits in [Kepler](https://github.com/spruceid/kepler).
+**Currently this package will only work in the browser.**

 ## Quickstart
 See the example dapp in `./example`.